Common Causes of Rear-End Accidents

 - A driver is following too closely (“tailgating”) and is unable to stop if the car in front of them hits the brakes

 - A driver is making dangerous lane changes and suddenly “cuts off” another driver by passing directly in front of them, causing the other car to rear-end the aggressive driver

 - A driver is making obscene or intimidating gestures or comments at another driver, who then gets distracted and crashes into the back of another car

 - A driver is excessively speeding and cannot stop in time if they encounter slower traffic

 Impaired driving – When a driver is under the influence of alcohol or drugs, their judgment, focus, and reaction time will all be impaired and they can easily hit the rear end of another vehicle.

 The above are only some of many examples of when drivers may be held liable for causing a rear-end accident.

 Contact a Gainesville Car Accident Attorney for a Free Consultation

-If you have been rear-ended or otherwise involved in a car accident, you should not wait to call an experienced Gainesville auto accident lawyer to learn more about your legal rights.
+If you have been rear-ended or otherwise involved in a car accident, you should not wait to call an experienced Gainesville auto accident attorney to learn more about your legal rights.
 At Meldon Law, we have represented the rights of accident victims with a wide variety of injuries and we are here to help you and your family.
-Call today at 352-373-8000 for more information.
+Call today at 800-373-8000 for more information.